Donders-Institute/bidscoin/docs/advanced.rst

    - test:                 A test function for the plugin + its bidsmap options.
 Can be called in the bidseditor
    - is_sourcefile:        A function to assess whether a source file is supported by the plugin.
 The return value should correspond to a data format section in the bidsmap
    - get_attribute:        A function to read an attribute value from a source file
    - bidsmapper_plugin:    A function to discover BIDS-mappings in a source data session.
-To avoid code duplications and minimize plugin development time, various support functions are available to the plugin programmer in BIDScoin's library module named ``bids``
+To avoid code duplications and minimize plugin development time, various support functions are available to the plugin programmer in BIDScoin's library module named 'bids'
    - bidscoiner_plugin:    A function to convert a single source data session to bids according to the specified BIDS-mappings.
 Various support functions are available in the ``bids`` library module
    """